-When a pupils has been identified with special needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+When a pupil has been identified with special educational needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching Assistants may be allowed to work with the pupil in a 1-1 or small intervention group to target and support more specific needs where appropriate.
-Where a pupils has a physical impairment or medical need, their provision will take account of their individual plans.
+Where a pupil has a physical impairment or medical need, their provision will take account of their individual plans.

 Where a pupil has an Educational Health Care Plan (EHCP), the curriculum provision will be tailored to your child's needs.

 How will I know how my child is doing and how will you help me to support my child's learning?

 Early in term 1 there is a 'Meet the Tutor' evening for parents in addition to a monitoring report at Christmas, Easter and in the summer.
 These reports give you updates on progress, attainment and attitude to learning.
 Each year group has a subject-consultation evening in the Spring term.